apollo-fyi/apollo-docs/docs/deleting_events.md

 ## Controlling access

 By default, users can only delete their own events.
-If a user clicks on the
-:wastebasket: emoji for an event they don't own, they will receive a direct message indicating that they are missing permissions.
+If a user clicks on the `Delete` button for an event they don't own, they will receive a direct message indicating that they are missing permissions.

 Users with the `Manage Server` permission can delete any event.